Is there hope after sexual sin?

 Here’s the reader question

-Answer (by Lawrence Namale, guest writer)
+Answer (by Lawrence Namale, guest writer of the previous post)

 You asked ‘if’ couples fall into sexual sin….that has happened and it keeps happening in church all over the world.